csdu/sankalan-2019/source/_events/cypher-o-more.blade.md

 rounds:
     - For prelims, you have to answer a set of MCQ's related to cryptology, cryptography, and cryptanalysis.
     - For the final round, you have to shake up your brain to find the message in a coded story.
-details:
+---
 - Challenge the cryptographer in you and win exciting prizes.
 - So, put on your Sherlock vibes and get ready to explore the field of computer security.
----